RSS-Reborn/RSS-Reborn/README.md

 # RSS-Reborn
-Real Solar System: Reborn is a mod currently developed by ballisticfox, Charon_S, VaNnadin and Techo.
+Real Solar System: Reborn is a mod currently developed by ballisticfox, with frequent contributions from Charon_S, VaNnadin and Techo.

 RSS: Reborn intends to represent the bleeding edge of Kerbal Space Program, with never before seen terrain detail and support for blackrack's latest Volumetric Cloud developments and Parallax scatters.